tgreenidge/mytunes/README.md

 #mytunes
+This is a browser based music player using Backbone.js.
 This is a project I completed as a student at [Hack Reactor Remote Beta](http://www.hackreactor.com/remote-beta).
 This project was worked on with a pair.